 Once you are happy with the top, you can move onto the rollup side's installation or if foregoing the rollups, secure plastic to the baseboards.

-Note: We will get to the end walls in the next post.
-A lot of folks ask us why the baseboard needs lock channel and spring wire if you are using roll up sides.
+A lot of folks ask us why the baseboard needs lock channel and spring wire if you are using roll-up sides.

-For one, it gives you the option to fully seal off your roll up sides with spring wire during a significant storm event or during the winter.
+For one, it gives you the option to fully seal off your roll-up sides with spring wire during a significant storm event or the winter.
 Second, it gives you options to secure insect netting.

-Note: insect netting needs to be installed before plastic goes on.
-And remember, more than one layer can fit into a lock channel.
+Note: Insect netting needs to be installed before plastic goes on.
+Remember, more than one layer can fit into a lock channel.